Kisadore/codepathWordlePart2/README.md

 ## Notes

 The main challenge I faced was utilizing git commands, within xCode.
-I was trying to push my code to my new repository and it told me I had to pull the resent files, so when I did and went to push again, all of my code was gone and I had to start over. :(
+I was trying to push my code to my new repository and it told me I had to pull the recent files, so when I did and went to push again, all of my code was gone and I had to start over. :(

 ## License